 Public transport is better for the environment than travelling solo in an Uber, for example.
 Busses, trains and taxis still have CO2 emissions but these transport a lot of people at a time.
 Cape town makes it especially challenging to do this, as the culture here is to drive everywhere by car.
 So, what are the options to help you move around more sustainably in the city?

 Mini taxis are white vans that drive routes along the main streets around town.
-There are different routes for each group of taxis – you can find them here.
+There are different routes for each group of taxis.
 The prices are set by a mini taxi association, all of them follow the same pricing guidelines, costing much less than an Uber or car trip.
 They drive on the main road and you can stop them wherever you want to get on by raising your hand.
 When you’re inside, you’ll pay in cash, and then tell them where you want to get off along the route.
 It’s like public carpooling and works very well in the city.

 It feels crazy the first couple times and I’d advise you to go with someone that does this often – just to get the hang of it.
 They run from early in the morning (about 4am) until quite late at night, but once it is dark I would recommend that you take an Uber instead – for your safety.